Twisted Graded Categories: Braiding and graded categories

 \subsection{Braiding character in graded categories}

-In \cref{subsec:graded-braiding} we saw that the braiding is a complete invariant.
-Therefore, for most cases it is hard to compute.
-The braiding character of \cref{subsec:braiding-character} is a simpler invariant, and has an internal description in graded categories.
+In \cref{subsec:graded-braiding} we saw that the braiding of different objects, together with the relations between them, determines the symmetric monoidal structure of twisted graded categories.
+In the special case of $\ZZ$-graded categories, this gives a complete invariant.
+Therefore, this invariant is in general computationally hard to use.
+The braiding character introduced in \cref{subsec:braiding-character} is a simpler invariant, and has an internal description within graded categories.